blackducksoftware/synopsys-detect/documentation/src/main/markdown/currentreleasenotes.md

 ### New features

-* Container Scanning.
+* Container Scan.
 Providing component risk detail analysis for each layer of a container image, (including non-Linux, non-Docker images).
-Please see [Container Scanning ](runningdetect/containerscanning.md) for details.”
+Please see [Container Scan ](runningdetect/containerscanning.md) for details.

 ### Changed features